Find a plan.

 Washington has also enacted legislation to limit pre-existing condition waiting periods for Medigap enrollees.
 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period if you didn’t have continuous coverage prior to your enrollment.
 Federal rules allow Medigap insurers to impose pre-existing condition waiting periods of up to six months, but Washington law limits it to three months instead.

-Time to sign up for Medicare?People who aren’t yet 65 can enroll in Medicare if they’re disabled and have been receiving disability benefits for at least two years (people with ALS or end-stage renal disease do not have to wait 24 months for Medicare eligibility), and about 10% of Washington Medicare beneficiaries are under age 65.
-But federal rules do not guarantee access to Medigap plans for people who are under 65.
+People who aren’t yet 65 can enroll in a Medicare plan if they’re disabled and have been receiving disability benefits for at least two years (people with end-stage renal disease (ESRA) or amyotrophic lateral sclerosis (ALS) do not have to wait 24 months for Medicare eligibility), and about 9% of Washington Medicare beneficiaries are under age 65.1 But federal rules do not guarantee access to Medigap plans for people who are under 65.9

 The majority of the states have implemented rules to ensure that disabled Medicare beneficiaries have at least some access to Medigap plans.
 But although Washington has gone beyond federal regulations in terms of rating requirements and allowing Medigap enrollees to switch plans on a guaranteed-issue basis, the state does not require Medigap insurers to offer coverage to people under the age of 65 who are enrolled in Medicare due to a disability.

 Disabled Medicare beneficiaries can choose instead to enroll in a Medicare Advantage plan.
 Medicare Advantage plans are otherwise available to anyone who is eligible for Medicare, and the premiums are not higher for those under 65.
-But as noted above, Advantage plans have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care, plus the out-of-pocket cost of prescription drugs.
+But as noted above, Medicare Advantage plans may have more limited provider networks than Original Medicare, and total out-of-pocket costs can be as high as $8,300 per year for in-network care, plus the out-of-pocket cost of prescription drugs.12

 As noted above, there were seven counties in Washington where there were no Medicare Advantage plans available in 2022 (all counties have plans available in 2023).
 Washington’s approach is that people who are unable to qualify for a Medigap plan can rely on Medicare Advantage if it’s available, but if it’s not, WSHIP is an option that allows Medicare beneficiaries to have supplemental coverage on a guaranteed-issue basis.
 As of 2023, WSHIP Medicare supplemental coverage is not available to residents of Clark, Cowlitz, Island, King, Kitsap, Lewis, Pierce, Skagit, Snohomish, Spokane, Thurston, Walla Walla, Whatcom, and Yakima counties, because those counties are considered to have a reasonable choice of Medicare Advantage plans.